 In the words of our grantee, 350 Seattle: To change everything we need everyone.
 For those of us who have never attended a rally, joined a picket line, or called for social change, this is the time to get involved – pick something and fight for it.
 For those who have committed our lives to radical resistance, it has been a time to fight harder, to extend our reach.
-From our collaborative office and meeting spaces to our far-reaching grantmaking programs, the Institute supports and sustains individuals and organizations fighting together for a just future.
+From our collaborative office and meeting spaces to our far-reaching grantmaking programs, the Foundation supports and sustains individuals and organizations fighting together for a just future.

 If you are an organization in need of support, or a donor able to help us provide it, we welcome you to our community of undaunted activists.